 Disclaimer - Error messages may occur when nontypical procedures or use occurs.
 Closing the program and reopening usually resolves the issue.
+Under HELP is a function to send an error log to ACI.
+This will help us make improvements.

-For a completely new installation of SuperACE2023, the file SuperACE-23Install.exe is used.
-If SA20 or later is already installed, the SuperACE-23Upgrade file is used.
+For a completely new installation of SuperACE2024, the file SuperACE-24Install.exe is used.
+If SA20 or later is already installed, the SuperACE-24Upgrade file is used.
 This will install and update over an existing older version of SA20.
 Installing for field use uses the same files, the licensing permissions are different.